-Think about how your expectations have changed when it comes to payments.
 Most people will fumble about for change when a merchant doesn’t take card.
 The payments podcast reviews how digital expectations have evolved when it comes to getting paid.

 No more waiting around for a cheque to clear, this episode looks at innovative payment methods that help a business with customer retention and make a seamless user experience.

 Rich Williams: Whether you get paid daily, weekly, or monthly, there’s a preconceived idea of when and how you’ll receive your payment.
 As technology advances, so do our expectations.
 So, what does this mean for how organisations process their payments?

 Hello.
 I’m Rich Williams, host of the Payments Podcast.
 Today, we’re discussing how organisations keep up with the digital expectations we have about getting paid, from more traditional methods, and, also, looking into the future.

 Discussing this topic with me today is Jon Mahoney, who is the Head of Digital Enablement at Bottom Line.
 Hi Jon.

 Rich Williams: So, Jon, welcome back.
 Let’s start by looking at the way things used to be in the payments world.
 What mechanisms were employed and how they’ve evolved over time?
 For example, are organisations really still using cheques?

 Jon Mahoney: Yes, they absolutely do.
 So, a lot of businesses carry on using cheques for a number of reasons.
 Probably the most notable is that of issuing refunds.
 So, sending payments to someone when you don’t already have their bank account details on file.

 So, if, for example, you’re an insurance company, and you have taken a one-off payment at the start of the contract, maybe you took that via a debit card or some other payment mechanism.
 Halfway through the contract, for whatever reason, you need to make an outbound payment.